asyncial/blog/content/fixed/about.md

 ## whoami

 I am a computer science student.
-I like (in no particular order) *NIX, minimalism, the GPL, AMD, Sony, Deus Ex, Risen, XCOM and Civilization, [i3-gaps][9], the Raspberry Pi, [Alpine Linux][10] and more, what I don’t recall at the moment.
+I like (in no particular order) *NIX, minimalism, the GPL, AMD, Sony, Deus Ex, Risen, XCOM and Civilization, [i3-gaps][9], the Raspberry Pi and more, what I don’t recall at the moment.

 ## My Devices